 To improve diagnostic accuracy, the ABCD rule of lesion screening is widely used which is based on asymmetry (A), border (B), color (C), and differential structure (D) measuring. • A total dermatoscopic value (TDV) results from the calculation TDV = A·1,3 + B·0,1 + C·0,5 + D·0,5 • This score contributes to the differentiation between benign and malignant lesions: 1,00 – 4,75 – benign skin lesion 4,75 – 5,45 – suspicious More than 5,45 – melanoma Asymmetry A – Asymmetry of Shape, Structure, and Color.
 The skin lesion is divided into four regions, and there is symmetry inspected across x or y-axis.
 If asymmetry is only by one axis, it gives 1 point and if on both axes there are 2 points calculated.
 So for shape, structure, and color, there can be 6 points maximum.

-When quality skin model is constructed – recognizing skin cancer symptoms can be more comfortable as many factors are indicating about the threat of skin cancer.
+When a quality skin model is constructed – recognizing skin cancer symptoms can be more comfortable as many factors indicate the threat of skin cancer.
 Of course, this can’t give 100% results, as there are many shortcomings connected with skin lesion variety and interpretation errors.
 But some guides may help.
 Three main factors can indicate the risk of skin cancer.
 Recognizing skin cancer symptoms can be based on them.
-They are: Melanin presence in the papillary dermis; The thickness of papillary dermis; Blood behavior around the lesion and inside it.
-Firs important factor is melanin presence in the dermis.
+They are: Melanin presence in the papillary dermis; The thickness of papillary dermis; Blood behaviour around the lesion and inside it.
+The first important factor is the melanin present in the dermis.
 This is the main factor in recognizing skin cancer symptoms.
-If there is melanin spread in papillary dermis or even dermis, this is a significant probability of being skin cancer symptoms, but not always.
-There are several subfactors in this issue like melanin spreading figure, depth, and melanin density within this shape.
+If melanin spread in the papillary dermis or even dermis, this is a significant probability of being skin cancer symptoms, but not always.
+Several subfactors in this issue, like melanin spreading figure, depth, and melanin density within this shape.
 If there are more irregularities in the spreading area, there are more risks.
 Another factor in recognizing skin cancer symptoms is papillary layer thickness.
-In not going into deep too much there can be said, that thinner this layer, the more significant risk.
+In not going into deep too much there can be said, that the thinner this layer, the more significant risk.

-DullRasor uses image processing techniques to analyze and segments skin areas with dark hair.
-This program removes dark hairs form images, and makes skin lesion images clean to further processing.
-Many skin images contain various numbers of hairs.
+DullRazor uses image processing techniques to analyze and segments skin areas with dark hair.
+This program removes dark hair form images and makes skin lesion images clean to further processing.
+From: To: Many skin images contain various numbers of hairs.
 Other skin segmentation programs may mislead because of hairs – especially dark ones.
 One solution can be shaving skin before taking pictures of it.
-But shaving of skin adds more time to processing, and this is uncomfortable and in some cases unaesthetic.
-Hence, a software approach for dark, thick hair removal from skin images is needed.
+But shaving of skin adds more time to processing, and this is uncomfortable and, in some cases, unaesthetic.
+Hence, a software approach for dark, thick hair removal from skin images are needed.